nutanix/nutanix.ansible/README.md

 To run any Nutanix Ansible module, the host must have the Python dependencies listed in [requirements.txt](https://github.com/nutanix/nutanix.ansible/blob/v2.4.0/requirements.txt)
 Once the collection is installed, install these dependencies into your Python environment using pip: `pip install -r ~/.ansible/collections/ansible_collections/nutanix/ncp/requirements.txt`
+This collection requires ansible-core>=2.16.0.
+This should be installed explicitly if ansible-core version is not installed previously or is below the specified version.

 # About
 Nutanix ansible collection nutanix.ncp is the official Nutanix ansible collection to automate Nutanix Cloud Platform (ncp).